 Are you living in one of our rental properties?
 Have questions?
 Find your answers here.

 Your home is a private, single-family residence to be occupied exclusively by the primary resident(s)/occupant(s) approved and named in your Lease Contract.
-Hometown Property Management (HTPM) must approve all unauthorized occupants living on the Premises for longer than five (5) consecutive days.
+The HTPM must approve of persons present at the Premises for longer than five (5) consecutive days, or persons who for any given 14 day period, are present at the Premises for any seven (7) of those days.
+If a person maintains clothing or other personal effects (such as a toothbrush) they shall be deemed to be present at the Premises for longer than five (5) consecutive days.

 Can people smoke in my home?